touching-foots-huskie/ScenRelationInference/README.md

 (The new visualization is in Matlab & we need to add a data log in geometry system)

+Now I need to fix the problem of wrong projection.
+Once again, I make projection on the feature to detect the supporting status.

 ## Intergrate it into optimization